diasdmhub/Zabbix_Out_of_The_Box/javascript/javascript_macro_value.md

 The `{$MACRO.NAME:"CONTEXT"}` represents the user macro name (`$MACRO.NAME`) with a context (`CONTEXT`) appended.

 This code is a simple yet effective example of how to change the value of an item based on a [user macro with context][user_macro].
-The item value is only changed if the item context matches the macro context, and the macro value is different than `0`.
+The item value is only changed if the context on the host macro matches the item context and the macro value is not `0`.

 #### Basically